 Administer and continue giving GreenMin on an ongoing basis to detox and provide essential minerals and nutrients.

 After the liver cleanse is completed start essential supplements to provide the body what it needs to heal and thrive.

 If your dog has elevated liver enzymes to any degree, measure ALT values at least every three to six months depending on the severity of the problem and seek the help of an experienced animal care provider.

 If the ALT values do not start dropping within three months, start Zyflamend.
 I have seen this product reduce ALT by half in some very severe hepatitis cases.
 Continue this product for two months after the liver enzymes are back to normal.

 Should supplements be given during a liver cleanse?

-- If your dog has never been on any supplements, read here the best way to introduce our supplements
+- If your dog has never been on any supplements, try the Healthy Dog Tool for the best way to introduce our supplements

 Note about liver cleansing foods